By Nikki Phipps

 An island bed can take on nearly any shape – round, square, or rectangular to kidney or crescent-shaped.

 Size is also variable.
 However, since island beds are viewed from all directions, it’s usually better to make them half as wide as the distance from where they will be viewed.
 For instance, if an island bed is situated ten feet away from the home, make it at least five feet wide for greater impact.
 Size, however, is strictly up to the individual gardener and is also dependent on available space.

 Island beds are generally easier to maintain since they are accessible from all sides; however, if you don’t have time to maintain one, keep it small and closer to the home.
 Wherever you put it, an island bed should be large enough to create an impact.
 If it’s too small, the island bed will look and feel out of sorts.
 Remember, the goal is to add interest, not take away from it.

 Creating island beds can be challenging if careful planning is not performed ahead of time, as these types of beds are viewed from all sides, at all times of the year.
 Therefore, year-round interest plays a vital role in its design.
 Plants should be chosen to suit each season, mixing various plant types together.
 Select plants according to color, blooming cycle, growing characteristics, and requirements.
 Evergreen plantings are great for year-round color, especially during winter.

-Garden accessories also take center stage during this time, so make sure you include an interesting focal point of some kind such as a birdbath, bench, trellis, fountain, or tree.
 When adding plants to the island bed, place the tallest plants in the center and work down in height, placing medium-sized plants on all sides and smaller ones along its edges.